 Your Responsibilities when applying for Insurance

 Consumers: You must take reasonable care not to make misrepresentation to the insurer.
 This means that all the answers you give and statements you make as part of your insurance application, including at renewal and when any amendment to your policy is required, should be honest and accurate.
 If you deliberately or carelessly misinform the insurers, this could mean that part or all of your claim may not be paid.

-Non-consumer customers [For insurances subject to The Insurance Act 2015, effective from 20 August 2016]: Where we arrange insurance wholly or mainly for purposes related to your trade, business or profession, you have a duty under The Insurance Act 2015 to make a fair presentation of the risk.
+Non-consumer customers Where we arrange insurance wholly or mainly for purposes related to your trade, business, or profession, you have a duty under The Insurance Act 2015 to make a fair presentation of the risk.
 This means that you must disclose every material circumstance which you and/or your senior management and/or anyone responsible for arranging your insurance know or ought to know.
 Alternatively, you must disclose sufficient information which would put the insurer on notice that it needs to make further enquiries for the purpose of revealing those material circumstances.

 Your duty of fair representation applies at the start of the policy, at renewal and when any variation of the policy is arranged.
 If you fail to make a fair representation, the insurer may refuse to pay your claim or reduce the settlement amount, depending on the circumstances.

 You may have a statutory right to cancel this policy within 14 Days.
 Please refer to your policy summary or your policy document for further details.
 If you cancel you will receive either a pro rata refund of premium or short period refund from the insurer depending upon which insurer it is.
 Insurers are also entitled to make an administrative charge.
 We may keep an amount that reflects the administrative costs of arranging and cancelling the policy (see fees and charges section).